-- 5. What rights over real property are required to be registered?

-- Ownership of land or building

-- Mortgage

-- Superficies

-- Real estate easements

-- Right of Dian ("Dian" (典權) is, by delivering a price, the right to use and collect profits on a real property of another person, and the ownership of such real property is acquired if the said person refuses to redeem)
+5. What rights over real property are required to be registered?
+Ownership of land or building Mortgage Superficies Real estate easements Right of Dian ("Dian" (典權) is, by delivering a price, the right to use and collect profits on a real property of another person, and the ownership of such real property is acquired if the said person refuses to redeem) Real estate easements Right of Dian ("Dian" (典權) is, by delivering a price, the right to use and collect profits on a real property is acquired if the said person refuses to redeem) Right of Dian ("Dian" (與 (Dian" (Dia 6.
+What documents can landowners use to prove ownership over real property?

-- Right to farming

-- Agricultural right

-- Other rights in rem created according to customary practice

-- (Optional for precautious registration only) other claims that may restrict the ownership of a real estate

-6. What documents can landowners use to prove ownership over real property?

 Land/building owners hold a land/building title deed affixed with the official seal of the registration authority and the title and signature of the chief of the authority to prove their ownership.
 Details of land/building registration may also be found in the land/building register transcript, which are public information and can be applied online with a fee.
+7. Can a title search be conducted online?
 All registered records are available to the public online, and information about the ownership of real property can be searched for a fee.
 Land/building transcript applications can also be done online.
 Due to personal information protection, the title owner's name and address will be redacted in these reports and transcripts, unless the application is submitted by the title owner him/herself or the local court.
 8. Can foreigners own real property?
-Are there nationality restrictions on land ownership?
-Foreigners may acquire or create rights to land in Taiwan on the condition that:

-- The type of the land is not forbidden to be transferred to foreigners by the Land Act and related laws - Reciprocity is extended to Taiwan citizens (i.e., Taiwan citizens are entitled to the same rights as the foreigners in their country according to a treaty or the law of their country) note that there is a list of such permitted countries published by the competent authorities - The land is used for the purposes of self-use, investment or public welfare - The designated usages, area and location of the land conform to the Land Act and related laws - The acquisition is approved by local government - 9.
-Can the government expropriate real property? - Property may be expropriated by the government based on authorization of laws and due procedure, but appropriate compensation must be paid.
+Are there nationality restrictions o land ownership?
+Foreigners may acquire or create rights to land in Taiwan on the condition that: The type of the land is not forbidden to be transferred to foreigners by the Land Act and related laws Reciprocity is extended to Taiwan citizens (i.e., Taiwan citizens are entitled to the same rights as the foreigners in their country according to a treaty or the law of their country) - note that there is a list of such permitted countries published by the competent authorities The land is used for the purposes of self-use, investment or public welfare The designated usages, area and location of the land conform to the Land Act and related laws The acquisition is approved by local government 9.
+Can the government expropriate real property Property may be expropriated by the government based on authorization of laws and due procedure, but appropriate compensation must be paid.